Digital quantum simulation of an extended Agassi model: Using machine learning to disentangle its phase-diagram: Feasibility of the implementation

 Given a certain time-independent Hamiltonian, the evolution operator is written as

 considering $\hbar = 1$.

 For the case of a Hamiltonian written as the sum of $k$ different non commuting parts, the evolution operator can be approached using the so-called Trotter expansion as,

-The study of the $138$ Hamiltonian terms gathered in equations (\ref{eq:H1}), (\ref{eq:H2}) and in the appendix \ref{sec-app-A} shows that many of them commute with each other.
+The study of the many Hamiltonian terms arising from the Jordan-Wigner mapping shows that many of them commute with each other.
 Hence, this can be exploited by adding these terms together in a total of $8$ non-commuting groups ($k=8$ in Eq. (\ref{trotter_expansion})), saving computational resources.
-Each of these groups can then be implemented with trapped-ion systems using a combination of single and two-qubit (M{\o}lmer–S{\o}rensen) gates and the products of each single group can be carried out sequentially without digital error \cite{PhysRevLett.113.220501,PhysRevLett.117.060504,CasanovaPRL2012}.
+Each of these groups can then be implemented with trapped-ion systems using a combination of single and multiqubit (M{\o}lmer–S{\o}rensen) gates and simulation of the terms within each single group can be carried out sequentially without digital error \cite{PhysRevLett.113.220501,PhysRevLett.117.060504,CasanovaPRL2012}.

 The accuracy of this approximation can be measured by its fidelity, defined as,

 This observable depends on time, $t$, and on the number of Trotter steps $n_T$.
 The considered initial state to which we apply the evolution will be along the rest of the paper $|\downarrow_1 \ \downarrow_2 \ \downarrow_3 \ \downarrow_4 \ \uparrow_5 \ \uparrow_6 \ \uparrow_7 \ \uparrow_8 \ \rangle$, where $|\downarrow_i\rangle$ and $|\uparrow_i\rangle$ stand for the eigenvectors of $\sigma^z_i$ with eigenvalues $-1$ and $1$, respectively.
 Hence, the trial state is not a Hamiltonian eigenstate, except for $V = g = h = 0$.